ktsn/vuex-local/README.md

 ## Why?

 Global state management is one of the problems on huge application development.
-Developers address the problem by using *Flux* pattern and *Single Source of Truth* store like Redux and Vuex.
+Developers address the problem by using *Flux* pattern and *Single Source of Truth* store like [Redux](https://github.com/reactjs/redux) and [Vuex](https://github.com/vuejs/vuex).
 They simplify and make trackable application data flow.

 However, we sometimes have to manage component local state.
 Because it is too complicated to manage component specific state on a global store.
-For addressing local state, we cannot embrace the global store advantage - trackable data flow.
+For addressing local state, we cannot embrace the global store advantage - trackable data flow and time-travel debugging.

 vuex-local achieves simple and trackable local state management.
 We can define a local Vuex module in each component and it will be registered on a Vuex store.
+This let us use features of [dev tools](https://github.com/vuejs/vue-devtools) such as time-travel debugging for local state.
 In addition we can use a local module on a component in natural way.

 ## Example